Cingula trifasciata

 Cingula trifasciata is a species of sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Description

-The length of an adult C. trifasciata shell varies between 3 mm and 5 mm.
+The length of an adult shell varies between 3 mm and 5 mm.

 Distribution

 This species lives in the Atlantic Ocean from Norway to the Azores; in the Mediterranean Sea.
 The species C. trifasciata is however absent from the continental shores of the North Sea.